luanaprochazka/plant-life-form-and-niche-evolution/README.md

 # plant-life-form-and-niche-evolution:
-This repository contain all our data and R scripts  for the paper:
+This repository contain all our data and R scripts for the manuscript:

-Resource Availability and Disturbance Frequency Shape Plant Life Forms in Neotropical Habitats
+#Resource Availability and Disturbance Frequency Shape Plant Life Forms in Neotropical Habitats

 #Journal: New Phytologist

 #Article acceptance date: 30 January 2024

 ##A brief summary of what the study is about: